 - Removal-from-sport and return-to-sport protocols, to ensure that an athlete is immediately removed from sport if they are suspected of having sustained a concussion, and that appropriate processes are in place to guide their safe return to training and competition.

 Rowan’s Law also establishes the last Wednesday in September as “Rowan’s Law Day” in the province of Ontario.
-This will be marked in 2018 on Wednesday, September 26.
+The purpose of Rowan’s Law Day is to increase concussion education awareness, especially in schools.

 In 2017, Bill 37, The Concussion in Youth Sport Act, was introduced in the Manitoba provincial legislature.
 Bill 37 proposed requirements for removal-from-sport and return-to-sport protocols in sport organizations and schools, as well as improved concussion awareness education, particularly for coaches.
 The bill did not proceed to second reading.